Logo

 Conclusion

-View Setup and Configuration permission in Salesforce is essential for organizations that need transparency, compliance, and troubleshooting capabilities without granting full admin rights.
+The View Setup and Configuration permission in Salesforce is essential for organizations that require transparency, compliance, and troubleshooting capabilities without granting full administrative rights.

-By following best practices in assigning and managing this permission, businesses can enhance security, prevent unauthorised access, and maintain system integrity.
+By following best practices in assigning and managing this permission, businesses can enhance security, prevent unauthorized access, and maintain system integrity.